 My blog is intended to be a hub of knowledge around Technology, Mobile & Web Application Security, Cryptography, Coding and Hacking.
 However, this is a very different post.
 This is a post about a toxic culture that I want to leave behind and don't be part of anymore.
 Honestly, I also just wanted to vent.

 I was born and raised in Guatemala city.
 I lived there until 2013, which is when I moved to Canada.
 Moving to a new country and a new city was scary and exciting but most of all eye-opening and educational.
 I've learned more about different cultures and diversity in the past 5+ years than I ever could in all my time in Guatemala.
-Don't get me wrong, I love Guatemala but moving to Toronto was one of the best decisions I've ever done in my life, love living here.
+Don't get me wrong, I love Guatemala but moving to Toronto was one of the best decisions I've ever made in my life, love living here.

 Toronto is one of the most diverse cities in the world.
 Just on my way to work, which is a 23min walk, I've heard as many as 8 different languages being spoken around me.
 I've met people from all around the world like Rumania, Venezuela, Japan, China, Singapore, India, Dubai, Germany, France, Brazil, UK, Iceland, to name a few and I met all these people without traveling outside of Canada.
 Meeting people from different backgrounds, different life experiences and that speak different languages will give you an amazing view of the world outside what you know.
 In my opinion these interactions work because we all have at least one common (and very important) characteristic, we are all immigrants, and we are all trying to succeed in a different country from the one we were born in.
 All of these people I've met, and I'm lucky to call friends now, have showed and thought me to view life in a very different way, specifically speaking about racism, sexism, haterism, exclusion, etc.